michaelpratt21/github-summary/README.md

 - 🤖 **AI-Powered Summaries**: Uses Claude to generate concise, context-aware summaries of each PR
 - 📊 **Flexible Filtering**: Filter by labels, usernames, repositories, and time ranges
+- 👤 **Personal Dashboard**: Track PRs awaiting your review and comments on your PRs
 - 📧 **Multiple Output Options**: Send via email (HTML formatted), Slack, or save to files
 - ⚡ **High-Volume Support**: Handles repositories with 700+ PRs/day
 - ⏰ **Automation Ready**: Easy to schedule with cron jobs